 The protected area is divided into zones more or less forbidden to navigation; around the islands Tavolara and Molarotto, for example, bathing is prohibited, and diving excursions are only allowed with a guide.

-In the anchorage of Capo Coda Cavallo it is possible to moor and drop anchor.
+In the anchorages of Capo Coda Cavallo it is possible to moor and drop anchor.
 The inlet is very wide and protected from the sirocco winds, which is precisely why it is so popular, the almost total protection from winds and currents.

 The place is lovely, behind the long narrow beach is unspoiled nature and over the hill in front of the bay is a well-equipped resort.